cambridge-ceu/csd3/docs/applications/pca_projection.md

 # --reference-score-file
 ```

+## Implementation

-Our worked implementaion is detailed below by section.
+This is detailed below by section.

 ```bash
 #!/usr/bin/bash